m0xpd/sample-and-hold/README.md

 **Specifications**

-S&H is 6HP wide and extends xxmm behind the front panel (when a standard Eurorack power header is inserted).
+S&H is 6HP wide and extends 30mm behind the front panel (when a standard Eurorack power header is inserted).

-S&H draws xx mA from the +12V supply and xx mA from the -12V supply.
+S&H draws <9 mA (typically 5mA) from the +12V supply and <6 mA (typically 3mA) from the -12V supply.